Alicexplore/Alicexplore/README.md

 ### • Who am I

   <div>
-I discovered {coding} lately &&  I absolutely love it, I have a background in graphic design and I am eager to combine my skills to create innovative projects.
+I discovered coding lately &&  I absolutely love it. <br />
-I am constantly seeking to improve my abilities through learning and experimentation, driven by my passion, curiosity and enthusiasm.
-I am currently seeking a one-year apprenticeship
+With a background in graphic design, I am just eager to combine my skills to create innovative projects.<br /> I am constantly seeking to improve my abilities through learning and experimentation, driven by my passion, curiosity and enthusiasm. <br />
-as a full-stack or front-end developer, starting in June 2023. <br />
+I am currently seeking a one-year apprenticeship as a full-stack or front-end developer, starting in June 2023. <br />
 I would love to meet with you to discuss further! 🖖🏼
   </div>
 <br />